HenokB/Hacking-Birthday-Bash/README.md

 ## To get started with this project you need to get a telegram API key and Cohere API key then
-To install cohere `pip install cohere`
+- To install cohere `pip install cohere`
-For telegram `pip install telegram-python-bot
+- For telegram `pip install telegram-python-bot'

 # This project is made for MLH's Hacking-Birthday-Bash